cloudxabide/devops/Foo/bash_tricks.md

 ## Generate a "random" numeric string
 I need to create some random strings to create S3 bucket names.
-I (initially) imagined that UUIDgen would have some flag to modify it's output.
+I (initially) imagined that UUIDgen would have some (native) flag to modify it's output.
 Nope.

 The following will work to create an 8 digit numeric value:
 ```